JonathanM2ndoza/Hexagonal-Architecture-DDD/README.md

 # Hexagonal-Architecture-DDD

-Example of how to use Domain Driven Design (DDD) and Hexagonal Architecture with Microservices
+Example of how to use Domain Driven Design (DDD) and Hexagonal Architecture with Microservices.

+This example is made with Spring Boot and MongoDB.

 ## Domain Driven Design (DDD)